Busio-max/pygameTetris/README.md

 Need Python3, NumPy to installed.

-* 'tetris_pygame' is the main application
+* 'TetrisMain.py' is the main application

 ### Play manually
-By playing manually, open the tetris_pygame file:
+By playing manually, open the TetrisMain.py file:

 ### Play rules